shakebugs/shake-docs/docs/android/crash-reports/test-it-out.md

 Let's crash you app.
 Enable crash reporting and paste the line below in the `onCreate` method in one of your activities.
-We'll crash the app on a button tap by accessing the array with the out of bounds index.
+We'll crash the app on a button tap by accessing the array with the out of bounds index:

-Launch you app after the crash, add a sentence or two if you want to and submit the report.
-Your report will be visible on the Shake dashboard in a few minutes.

 <Tabs
   groupId="android"